 Incident Report Form (also known as an Injury/Property Damage Report Form)

 Accidents involving personal bodily injury or property damage that may give rise to a claim should be reported immediately.
 A copy of the Incident Report Form should be given to the Office of Risk Management and Insurance as soon as possible, with a copy of the local police or investigator’s report if available.
 Please view MSU's Accident Reporting Procedures for MSU employees, or click here for non-MSU employees: Injury/Property Damage Report

 Use of 12- and 15-passenger vans is prohibited.
-More information on vehicle restrictions can be found in Volume 1 of the MSU Manual of Business Procedures.
+More information on vehicle restrictions can be found in the MSU Manual of Business Procedures.